Project-LION-AI/lionOS/README.md

 ## Getting started

-We recommend running these notebooks on cloud platforms like [Google Colab](https://colab.research.google.com/github/Project-LION-AI/lionOS/blob/main/lion_classification_pipeline.ipynb?authuser=1#scrollTo=cb2b33a3-8377-48fc-aaac-beb71b989cd3) or [Akash Network](https://akash.network/) for a decentralized option.
+We recommend running these notebooks on cloud platforms like [Google Colab](https://colab.research.google.com/) or [Akash Network](https://akash.network/) for a decentralized option.
 Note that most notebooks require a GPU to run in a reasonable amount of time, so we recommend cloud platforms that come pre-installed with CUDA.

+You can get started right away with our [classification notebook](https://colab.research.google.com/github/Project-LION-AI/lionOS/blob/main/lion_classification_pipeline.ipynb?authuser=1#scrollTo=cb2b33a3-8377-48fc-aaac-beb71b989cd3) or [Akash Network](https://akash.network/) in Google Colab and produce this interactive topic network.

+<iframe src="./network.html"></iframe>

 ### Running on cloud